-The Office of International Affairs is coordinating a process to develop an IUPUI international strategic plan through the ACE Internationalization Lab.
-A leadership team of nearly 50 faculty, staff, students, and community advisors are addressing four primary themes of the plan.
-Co-Chairs include the dean of the IUPUI School of Liberal Arts and the IUPUI associate vice chancellor for international affairs.
-A new IUPUI international plan will be released in 2014, potentially creating a new International Advisory Council structure.
+The Office of International Affairs has coordinated a process to develop an IUPUI international strategic plan through the ACE Internationalization Lab.
+A leadership team consisting of nearly 50 faculty, staff, students, and community advisors addressed four primary themes of the plan.
+Co-Chairs included the dean of the IUPUI School of Liberal Arts and the IUPUI associate vice chancellor for international affairs.
+A new IUPUI international plan was released in 2014, potentially creating a new International Advisory Council structure.
+The Office of International Affairs is in the process of implementing the now-developed plan.